Conifold Counseling Basics, Part 1: Defining Consciousness

 - 3 min read

 Consciousness is about perceiving the world, building an understanding of the world, and choosing our actions in the world.
-And these key features can be explained as natural emergent properties of neural computation.
+And while these key features are associated with the very experience of being, they can be explained as natural emergent properties of neural computation.

 Consciousness is not a well-defined word.
 But it is worth trying to define it.
 We can say that consciousness is about perceiving the world, building an understanding of the world, and choosing our actions in the world.

 Many people believe that consciousness pervades the universe – that everything has some amount of consciousness or plugs into some universal consciousness.
-But neuroscience says there is something special about the brain that produces consciousness.
-Neuroscience says that perceptual experience and decision-making are tied to the activity of neurons in the cerebral cortex.
+But neuroscience has shown there is something special about the brain that produces consciousness.
+Neuroscience has shown that perceptual experience and decision-making are tied to the activity of neurons in the cerebral cortex.
+We know this, because when those neurons are inactive - for example, during hypothermia or an anesthesized state, the person does not report any perception or take any action.

-Neuroscience says that perceptual experience and decision-making are tied to the activity of neurons in the cerebral cortex.
+Neuroscience has shown that perceptual experience and decision-making are tied to the activity of neurons in the cerebral cortex.

-In this view, rocks, thermostats, planets, laptop computers, and other inanimate objects are simply not conscious.
-And not every neural circuit produces consciousness either.
+So essentially we know that rocks, thermostats, planets, laptop computers, and other inanimate objects are simply not conscious.
+Not every neural circuit produces consciousness either.
 To understand more about what consciousness is, we can compare two types of neural circuits in our own bodies – one that does not produce those two key features of consciousness, and one that does.

 Spinal reflex circuits do not generate perceptual content or volitional action